Articles by masterchief

 We finally have 2 dorks to choose between.
 How do you choose which one represents you best?
 Simple really, just follow these steps and you will hardly even have to think or pay attention for the next 5 months.
 Start by making a list of the candidates you are considering voting for.
 It should have 2 names, Barack and John.
 If you have more and are considering a write in vote or third party candidate, good for you, that will show them (as well as waste your vote on a loser, which I am trying to help you avoid).
 If you are a brainless drone voting the way your family or friends tells you, you are not really voting, but rather demonstrating your similarities with a sheep or lemming, so please just go read something else.
 Oh, and if you are voting based on skin color, please find some moderately slow way to kill yourself, that balances pain and agony with adequate expedience to get yourself out of the gene pool before election day.

 So, how to vote?
-My suggested method is as follows, after the break: Read the rest of this entry »
+My suggested method is as follows, after the break: Continue reading How to choose your president

 Recently I started driving an electric car.
 I pay nothing for gas.
 It has a range of around 25 miles, but round trip to work and back is only 15 miles, so I charge it exclusively at work.
 It has a top speed of 35mph and is classified as a “neighborhood electric vehicle”, but I drive on the back roads to work anyways, so no big thing.
 It is far from roomy, probably not very safe in an accident, but short of a box full of puppies trained to hug kittens, it is probably the best way to meet chicks I can think of.
 Being so small, you don’t even need a “no fat chicks” bumper sticker, cuz they look at it and realize they would likely get stuck in the door if they were to even try to fit in the tiny little passenger seat.
 Funny thing is, the hotties that flock to it whenever I park it assume I am some sort of environmentalist dipshit who wants to talk to them about how Hitlery should drop out of the race or how much money we are wasting in Iraq.
 I don’t bother explaining to them that I agree completely, but that it would be best if Obama joined her, and that a few nukes would save us tons of money in Iraq.
 They also all assume it is a “smart car”… sigh.